MCP HubMCP Hub

 • User-Friendly Configuration: Easy setup via server configurations or environment variables ensures a smooth integration with the existing Obsidian setup for both new and experienced users.

-The MCP server allows interaction with Obsidian via the Local REST API community plugin.
+MCP server to interact with Obsidian via the Local REST API community plugin.

 Components